Early detection means early intervention

 The Children Hearing Services Team also conducts tests on children during their preschool years, including children who have been referred to them at our Test Centre by their family doctor because of concerns about possible temporary or permanent deafness.

 Providing a wrap-around service

-From the moment a child is diagnosed with a permanent hearing loss by the NHS Children Hearing Services Team based in our Audiology Test Centre, they and their parents or carers are able to access The Elizabeth Foundation's experienced and expert support, alongside our wide range of services including specially designed baby, toddler and preschool intervention programmes.
+From the moment a child is diagnosed with a permanent deafness by the NHS Children Hearing Services Team based in our Audiology Test Centre, they and their parents or carers are able to access The Elizabeth Foundation's experienced and expert support, alongside our wide range of services including specially designed baby, toddler and preschool intervention programmes.

 Children aged up to 3 years of age diagnosed with a unilateral (one-sided) or conductive (temporary) hearing loss can access our monthly Listen Support Groups.